bparanj/crystal/electronics/design/field-experiments.md

 - Woolen cloth (for rubbing)

 **Procedure**:

-1. **Charge the Balloon**: Rub the balloon vigorously against the woolen cloth to transfer electrons from the cloth to the balloon, charging the balloon negatively.
+**Charge the Balloon**:

+Rub the balloon vigorously against the woolen cloth to transfer electrons from the cloth to the balloon, charging the balloon negatively.

-2. **Observe the Electrostatic Field**: Bring the charged balloon close to your hair or small pieces of paper.
+**Observe the Electrostatic Field**:

+Bring the charged balloon close to your hair or small pieces of paper.
 Notice how your hair strands stand up or how the paper pieces are attracted to the balloon.

-3. **Explain**: The static charges on the balloon create an electrostatic field around it.
+The static charges on the balloon create an electrostatic field around it.
 This field exerts a force on the charges in your hair or the paper, causing attraction or repulsion.

 ### Summary of Concepts Demonstrated:

 - **Experiment 1**: Electric field inside a circuit, created by a voltage across a capacitor.
 - **Experiment 2**: Electrostatic field inside a circuit, in a charged but isolated capacitor.
 - **Experiment 3**: Electric field in the real world, demonstrated by a Van de Graaff generator.